-Attorneys have volunteered to review these issues with Nassau homeowners, help them sort things out, and give advice or refer them to agencies and programs, right in the same room, that may be able to help.
+Attorneys have volunteered to review these issues with Nassau County homeowners, help them sort things out, and give advice or refer them to agencies and programs, right in the same room, that may be able to help.
 This is not legal representation.
-The attorneys will help the homeowner find out if indeed, they need a credit counselor, attorney, tax consultant or other agency and get them in touch with available resources.
+The attorneys will help the homeowner find out if they need a credit counselor, attorney, tax consultant or other agency and get them in touch with available resources.

 In addition to meeting one-on-one with a volunteer attorney, bankruptcy attorneys and representatives from Nassau/Suffolk Law Services and New York Legal Assistance (NYLAG) — which provides free legal services for those who meet certain income guidelines — are on hand to provide assistance.

 Reservations are required by calling the Bar Association at 516-747-4070.
 Please bring any documents.
 Attorneys fluent in other languages are available upon request when reserving.

-→Please call NCBA for the scheduled dates for Free Legal Consultation Clinics, 516-747-4070.
+Please call the NCBA for the scheduled dates for Free Legal Consultation Clinics at (516) 747-4070.